 HTTP/S Remote Proxy Recorder

-By using an HTTP/S Proxy Recorder, the HTTP/S traffic from Web browsers and technical Web clients can be recorded and easily converted into a HTTP Test Wizard session.
+By using an HTTP/S Remote Proxy Recorder, the HTTP/S traffic from Web browsers and technical Web clients can be recorded and easily converted into a HTTP Test Wizard session.

 Functional Overview: Remote Proxy Recorder